>

 Over the years, Top Gear has turned the Mini into something of a recurring supporting actor, starring in some truly unforgettable stunts and specials.
 One of the most famous was the ski jump challenge, where a remote-controlled Mini was launched off a real ski jump in Norway.
 Equal parts ridiculous and brilliant, it perfectly summed up the show’s blend of humour and ingenuity.

-(Photo credit to Daily Express & Wikipedia)
+(Photo credit to Wikipedia)

 The Mini also played a starring role in the India Christmas Special, where Jeremy Clarkson, Richard Hammond and James May embarked on a trade mission across India to promote British products.
 With a £7,000 budget to buy a “brilliant” British car, Hammond arrived last in a 2000 Mini Cooper Sport, described by Clarkson as “something very small”.
 Despite the jokes, both Jeremy and James agreed it was a fine choice, and the Mini went on to prove itself as they travelled from Bombay to the foothills of the Himalayas.